rcolepeterson/webpack-made-easy/README.md

 $ mkdir webpack-tut
 $ cd webpack-tut
 ```
-1. Create an index.js file and an index.html file in your root directory.
+1. Create an empty index.js file, an empty bundle.js file and a index.html file in your root directory.
-2. Add the following to your index.html file. (bundle.js will be generated later).
+2. Add the following to your index.html file.

 ```
 <script src="bundle.js"></script>
 ```

 3. Add console.log("hello") in the index.js file.
-4. Create the bundle.js file by running with the following command ...
+4. Run the following command ...

 ```
 $ webpack index.js bundle.js
 ```

-You should now see a bundle.js file in your root directory and if you open your index.html in a browser and you should see a console statement printed out in your browser's console window.
+If you open your index.html in a browser and you should see a console statement printed in your browser's console window.

 Congratulations, you have created a Webpack application!